JanDeDobbeleer/oh-my-posh/docs/docs/segment-path.md

 - `.config` will be shortened to `.c`
 - `__pycache__` will be shortened to `__p`
 - `➼ folder` will be shortened to `➼ f`

+### Unique

+Works like `Letter`, but will make sure every folder name is the shortest unique value.

 ## Template ([info][templates])